DryIcedTea/KeepVibingAndNobodyExplodes/README.md

 - **K**: Reconnect to Intiface server
 - **P**: Stop all vibrations

+## For Bomb manual reader:
+This mod is designed for the person defusing the bomb.
+However, there are great tools like [MusicVibes](https://github.com/Shadlock0133/music-vibes) that allows your toys to vibrate when the other person is speaking.

 ## Feedback
 If you have any feedback, feel free to open an issue, [tweet](https://twitter.com/DryIcedMatcha) at me or message me on discord.
 You'll find me in the [buttplug.io discord](https://discord.buttplug.io/)!
+You can also find me on Bluesky at [@dryicedmatcha](https://bsky.app/profile/dryicedmatcha.bsky.social).

 If you see this and happen to be a millionaire, consider [buying me a coffee](https://ko-fi.com/dryicedmatcha) :)